Home » Industry News » ADRs & Regulations » Caravan and Trailer Breakaway Kit

 5. Furthermore, a visible label must be attached to the caravan.

-6. Finally, the breakaway lanyard must be adjusted, disabling the pin when the chains are at full stretch, while connected to the tow vehicle.
+6. Finally, the breakaway lanyard must be adjusted to disable the pin when the chains are at full stretch while connected to the tow vehicle.

 Note:

-If the towing vehicle is subject to Australian Design Rule 31/– “Hydraulic Brake Systems for Passenger Cars” or Australian Design Rule 35/– “Commercial Vehicle Brake Systems” it is critical to ensure that the fitment of any control unit will not alter the towing vehicles’ braking system for the electric brakes.
+If the towing vehicle is subject to Australian Design Rule 31/– “Hydraulic Brake Systems for Passenger Cars” or Australian Design Rule 35/– “Commercial Vehicle Brake Systems,” it is critical to ensure that the fitment of any control unit will not alter the towing vehicle’s electric brake system.

 Issued by Vehicle Standards, Driver and Vehicle Policy Branch, Roads Traffic Authority of New South Wales (2 pages)